skippyr/libtmk/README.md

 ## ❡ About

-A simple C99 terminal manipulation library for Linux and Windows that can be used to develop cross-platform terminal application using C and C++.
-In summary, it includes features to manipulate terminal properties, styles and key events encoded in UTF-8.
+A simple C99 terminal manipulation library for Linux that can be used to create general purpose terminal applications.

-Designed to be an alternative to curses-like libraries, it offers a solid base for creating general purpose terminal based softwares, while leaving room to full-feature libraries to be built upon for more specific use cases.
+It includes features to manipulate terminal properties, styles and key readings with UTF-8 encoding.

 ## ❡ Install